philsturgeon/tech-talks/content/a-no-nonsense-graphql-grpc-rest-comparison/source.md

 ---

-GrahQL/RPC cannot use existing HTTP network caching tools
+GraphQL/gRPC cannot use existing HTTP network caching tools

 ---

-Appolo are hacking in extension support for server caching in GraphQL
+Appolo are hacking in extension support for HTTP-esque server caching in GraphQL

 ```
 {